PeiwenLi/PeiwenLi/README.md

 - 👋 Hi, I’m @PeiwenLi
 - 👀 I’m interested in coding, musics, knitting, fun pet videos etc.
-- 🌱 I’m currently a PhD candidate at Queen's University, studying population genetics and some quantitative genetics of the Arctic char
+- 🌱 I’m a PhD recently graduated from Queen's University, and my study focused on population genetics and quantitative genetics of the Arctic char
 - 💞️ I’m looking to find a job as a bioinformatician or geneticist
 - 📫 You can reach me at my LinkedIn page (www.linkedin.com/in/peiwen-li-6412291b7)